jimthornton0/jimthornton0/README.md

 ---

 ### 🏆 Why Now?
-With major figures like **Donald Trump launching meme coins** like **$TRUMP**, the need for professional websites in crypto has never been greater. **Web3Forge AI** helps projects stand out and get online fast—ensuring you don’t fall behind in this fast-moving space.
+With major figures like **Donald Trump launching meme coins** like **$TRUMP**, the need for professional websites in crypto has never been greater. **WebSynthAI** helps projects stand out and get online fast—ensuring you don’t fall behind in this fast-moving space.

 As part of this launch, I’m also introducing **$WebSynthAI** on the **Solana network**, designed to complement WebSynthAI’s ecosystem.